altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *Flanagan gave a nod to Alacira*
 "FL__F::You want to take point here, get started."
-~Alacira's face lost it's scrunched up quality when she turned to Kent~ "A::What exactly did you see up there"
-~He relayed incidences he saw.
-A case where people were helping other's out of cars, only to be taken over by another group.
-They had used phones, and had written on signs - strange symbols.
-And another where two groups fought and merged~ ~Flanagan, during this, had moved an old dial phone from some cabinet and connected it~ "A::Okay"
+~Alacira's face lost it's scrunched up quality when she turned to Kent~ ~Flanagan, during this, had moved an old dial phone from some cabinet and connected it~ "A::Okay"
 "FL__F::Got it?"